 Sukanya Samriddhi Yojana is introduced by the Indian Ministry of Finance.
 This is a savings scheme, which is specifically designed to secure the financial future of the girl child.
 Some of the salient features and benefits offered by Sukanya Samriddhi Yojana are:

-- An individual can start the account by making the minimum investment of Rs.1000 and can invest up to maximum Rs.1.5 lakhs in a financial year.
+An individual can start the account by making the minimum investment of Rs.1000 and can invest up to a maximum of Rs.1.5 lakhs in a financial year.

 As a government-initiated savings scheme, this plan is specifically designed for the welfare of the weaker section of the society.
 This scheme is applicable for any individuals who are working in the unorganized sectors and those who require financial support from the government-sponsored welfare program.
 Atal Pension Yojana serves as a lucrative pension plan for the post-retirement years of the individuals.
 The individuals need to pay a very low premium and enjoy the benefits of this scheme.
 Some of the salient features and benefits offered by the Atal Pension Yojana Scheme are:

 This is a robust retirement plan which offers the benefit of regular income to the weaker section of the society and to those individuals who are working in the unorganized sector.

 Individuals between the age group of 18 years- 40 years are eligible to apply for the same.

 The premium rate of the scheme is very low and has to be paid for the minimum tenure of 20 years.
 However, higher the premium amount, higher pension coverage will be offered to the individuals.